 - 1. Submit Written Permission from Parent/Guardian and Principal - 2.
-Meet with Counselor or Registrar to Create Graduation Proposal - 3.
-Meet with Higher-Education Liaison for Post-Secondary Plan - 4.
+Meet with Counselor or Registrar to Create Graduation Proposal and Post-Secondary Plan - 3.
 Complete Core Coursework in Regular Classroom.
-College classes submitted for dual credit are permissible, but Credit Recovery may not be used for Early Graduation. - 5.
+College classes submitted for dual credit are permissible, but Credit Recovery may not be used for Early Graduation. - 4.
 Meet All District and State Graduation Requirements